QuentinRdl/Groupe-5/README.md

 ## Project Context

-This project was developed as part of the "Atelier de Mise en oeuvre de la Validation" (AMV) course during the first semester of the Master's program in Computer Science at Université de Franche-Comté (2024-2025).
-The project was completed by a team of six students over the course of the semester.
+This project was developed as part of the "Application Machines Virtuelles" (AMV)  course during the first semester of the Master's program in Computer Science at Université de Franche-Comté (2025).
+The project was completed as a team of six students throughout the semester.

 ### Team Size
 6 developers